 The National Highway Traffic Safety Administration Regulations require that a Certification label be affixed to a vehicle and prescribe where the Certification label may be located.
-The Certification label is located on the front door latch pillar on the driver's side.
+The Certification label is located on the structure by the trailing edge of the driver's door or the edge of the driver's door.